 When do loan payments start?

-Loan payments start after the first six months of deferred payments.
+Loan payments start after the first 10 months of deferred payments.

 Can a business rehire employees it laid off?

-A business can rehire employees and receive forgiveness for their payroll costs for up to eight weeks.
+A business can rehire employees and receive forgiveness for their payroll costs during the covered period.

 Can a business fire employees after it gets the loan?

 The loan does not prevent business owners from firing employees.
 However, this will reduce the amount of the loan that can be forgiven.